Top Selling Metal Buildings South Dakota

 We Install a Metal Barn for the Price of Pole Barn Packages in South Dakota

 Our customers love the fact that for similar pricing, installation crew from Barn Central will be putting up your building.
-Yes, our buildings are delivered and installed for free!
+Yes, delivery and installation are included!
 Our customers tell us that they had days of confusion trying to put up a pole barn because the pieces were not sorted or marked, causing confusion and delays.
 However, in case of our sturdy barn buildings, our installation crew will do it all for you.
 Just provide them all the electrical points, and a lift (for buildings above 13 feet height).
 They will make sure your building sis standing erect and you will see quality workmanship.
 You will not regret the decision to buy a metal barn rather than a pole barn building.

 I need Permits for My County?
 Can Barn Central Help?

 While you will have to pull your own permit from local authorities, we offer engineered drawings of our buildings at very affordable costs.
 This makes obtaining building permits quick and easy.
 Pole barns may come without professional plans or documentation and permitting is often difficult, and impossible in some locales.

 A pole barn is not considered a permanent structure.
 At best, they may last 15-20 years with expensive maintenance.
 On the other hand, our metal buildings last for more than two decades more than a wooden pole barn building.
 Our steel framing is guaranteed to meet or exceed all local building codes for the lifetime of the structure.
 A steel building increases the value of your property, and retains its structural integrity and value for decades.
 A pole barn is not usually even considered a property asset.

 We offer 15 colors for you to choose from for your barn building.
 Please look at our color planner tool or visit our pricing estimator.
 You can choose your roof color, trim color, wall color, and the wainscot color if you go for a two-tone building.